Subdirectly irreducible medial quandles: Medial quandles of quasi-affine type

 Recall, connected medial quandles are Alexander ones.
 Let $m\geq 1$ be a natural number and let $Q$ be an Alexander quandle $(A,f)$.
 Then

 and $Q$ is $m$-reductive if and only if $(1-f)^m=0$.
 In particular, the orbit $(A_i,1-\varphi_{i,i})$ of a medial quandle is $m$-reductive if and only if $\varphi_{i,i}^m=0$.
 Similarly,

 Moreover,

-which means that an Alexander quandle is $m$-reductive with respect to multiplication iff it is reductive with respect to left division.
+which means that an Alexander quandle is $m$-reductive with respect to multiplication if and only if it is $m$-reductive with respect to left division.
 This observation can be generalized for all medial quandles, not only Alexander ones; it is actually a consequence of the following theorems, presented in \cite{JPSZ}.

 \begin{theorem}\cite[Theorem 6.6]{JPSZ} Let $Q$ be a medial quandle.
 Then the following statements are equivalent. \begin{enumerate} \item $Q$ is reductive. \item At least one orbit of $Q$ is reductive. \item All the orbits of $Q$ are reductive. \end{enumerate} \end{theorem}